yehia67/documentation/the-tangle/0.1/concepts/future-consensus-in-the-tangle.md

 **Note:** The number 100 is arbitrary.
 If clients were to want more confidence, they could ask the IRI nodes to do the tip selection process more than 100 times.

-If the transaction were to be directly or indirectly referenced by 80 tip transactions (approvers) out of 100, its confirmation confidence would be 80%.
+If the transaction were to be approved by 80 tip transactions (approvers) out of 100, its confirmation confidence would be 80%.

 This process considers that the more approvers a transaction has, the larger its cumulative weight.
 The larger the cumulative weight, the more likely it is that the transaction is valid and will be chosen by the tip selection algorithm for new transactions.